 No matter where you are as a college student, you want to be very careful about changing your major.
 If you are a junior and change your major, you’ll have a real dilemma to consider.
 Instead of getting a degree in 4 years, you may have to do an extra year (or more) making it 5.

 No one wants their degree to take longer and there is also the added cost of more credits to take into account, as well.
 So, how do you know what you really want to do with your life?

-A lot of medical professionals are open to letting you them shadow them if you are an interested in the career.
-Volunteering or shadowing is more helpful then researching on the internet.
+A lot of medical professionals are open to letting you shadow them if you are interested in the career.
+Volunteering or shadowing is more helpful than researching on the internet.

 I don’t recommend finishing a degree that you hate.
 Chances are that you’ll go into a career field where you’re miserable and eventually end up quitting, making that degree you spent so much time on practically useless.